Physics Lab: General Information

 3. During the next 20 minutes, your Instructor will discuss the working principle of the experiment and demonstrate how to perform the measurements.

-4. Work in groups of 4 - no exceptions.
+4. Work in your assigned lab group- no exceptions.
 Each partner must have his/her own data and submit separate lab reports.
 Do not leave USB behind and all data stored on the hard drive will be erased upon logging off.

 1. Answer all assigned questions in the RESULTS AND QUESTIONS section of your lab manual.
 For the lab report, you will hand in this finished section with all necessary tables, graphs and calculations.